livingdocsIO/documentation/reference-docs/common-designs/design_config_v1_to_v2.md

   description: '', // removed property - does not exist in v2
   author: '', // removed property - does not exist in v2
   assets: {}, // move this to v2.designSettings.assets

-  componentProperties: {}, // move this to v2.designSettings.componentProperties
+  // move this to v2.designSettings.componentProperties and convert into
+  // an array.
+Add the key under the property `name`.
+  componentProperties: {},

   // moved out of design config, every layout is a contentType in the project config, e.g.
   layouts: [{
     name: '', // should already exist as contentType.handle